Internet Token (INT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Internet Token Historical Price

-According to the latest data gathered on Internet Token live price page, the current price of Internet Token is 0.00220611USD.
-The circulating supply of Internet Token(INT) is 354.50M INT , giving it a market capitalization of $782.93K.
+According to the latest data gathered on Internet Token live price page, the current price of Internet Token is 0.00243236USD.
+The circulating supply of Internet Token(INT) is 354.14M INT , giving it a market capitalization of $860.73K.

 The Internet Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of INT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.